-I really love to see people make the most of their time and to use their energy for things which are beneficial to themselves and others.
-Much time is wasted on social networking platforms such as facebook, and I feel it is a tragedy.
+I love to see people make the most of their time and to use their energy for things which are beneficial to themselves and others.
+Much time is wasted on social media platforms such as facebook, and I feel it is a tragedy.
 This is time that could have been spent contributing to much larger, more important issues in their lives, their community, and the world as a whole.
 Constant facebooking should be treated as an addiction like any other because it prevents people from living a deeper more meaningful life.

 Good Reasons to Use Facebook: